 How To Install Rust Mods

 Installation of Rust mods is pretty straightforward.
-Since Oxide is the most popular modding framework and usually the default framework used by most Rust Hosting companies.
-We will write this guide assuming you are using Oxide.
+Since Oxide is the most popular modding framework and usually the default framework used by most Rust hosting companies, we will write this guide assuming you are using Oxide.
+If you're looking to set up your own server, check out our guide on how to make a Rust server.

-2. Access Your Server's Mod Folder: Open the Oxide/Plugins folder via FTP or your server's control panel.
-This is where all of your Rust mods will go.
+folder via FTP or your server's control panel.
+This is where all of your Rust mods will go. -

-4. Restarting your server: After the mod has been uploaded, restart your RUST server.
+Restart your server: After the mod has been uploaded, restart your Rust server.
 It will automatically detect the new mod and create all configuration files.

-Most Rust mods have a configuration file where you can fiddle with its settings to satisfy your server's needs.
+Most Rust mods have a configuration file where you can adjust its settings to satisfy your server's needs.
 It will be located in Oxide/Configs.
-Occasionally, some changes require you to edit files in the data folder.
-Which will be located in the Oxide/Data folder.
-These .json config files and data folders are auto-generated by the mod.
+Occasionally, some changes require you to edit files in the data folder, which will be located in the Oxide/Data folder.
+These JSON config files and data folders are auto-generated by the mod.
 Here are some tips which will help you edit these files without problems:

 Always Back Up Your Configuration Files

-One of the very easy things that can happen when editing .json configuration files is that they can easily have syntax errors by leaving a missing comma or bracket where it should not be.
+One common issue when editing JSON configuration files is syntax errors from missing commas or misplaced brackets.
 To help with this, use a tool like JSONLint.
 Just paste your edited file into the checker, and it will light up in red where the errors are.

 Keep an Eye on the Formatting